-The ceramic matrix composite process
+The process of ceramic matrix composite

 Ceramic matrix composites often consist of two solids.
 In general, the matrix is either carbon or ceramic.
 For this purpose, inorganic substances in the form of particles or fibers are added.
 This is done under the temperature of at least 1000 K. One starts by casting the fibers in the correct working form to add the ceramic matrix.
 The final step towards ceramic matrix composites is finishing, for example, by making multiple layers.
 While the combination of the fabrics is being cast to eventually become a ceramic matrix composite, the mold must be heat resistant and strong.